-This tutorial will demonstrate how to create a data entry form from a table with a drop-down list in Excel.
+This tutorial demonstrates how to create a data entry form with a drop-down list in Excel and Google Sheets.

 Add Form Button to Quick Access Toolbar

-1. To create a form automatically, first add the form button to the Quick Access Toolbar (or to one of the tabs on the Ribbon).
+- To create a form automatically, first add the form button to the quick access toolbar (or to one of the tabs on the Ribbon).

-2. Click on the small drop-down button on the right side of the Quick Access Toolbar in the Excel title bar, and then click on More Commands.
+- Click the button on the right side of the quick access toolbar in the Excel title bar, and then click More Commands…

-3. Then, (1) Select All Commands from the Choose Commands from drop down and then (2) scroll down to find Form.
-Click (3) the Add button to add the command to the Quick Access Toolbar.
+- Select (1) All Commands from the Choose commands from drop down.
+Scroll down to find (2) Form.
+Click the (3) Add button to add the command to the quick access toolbar.

 Create a Form

-1. Select any cell within the table data, and then click on the form button in the Quick Access Toolbar.
-The form will automatically be shown.
+- Select any cell within the table data, and then click the form button in the quick access toolbar.